 Figure 7.
 Arterial Pressure Control System

 The pressure pump is designed to deliver a pulse into the arterial line depending on the stroke volume of the left ventricle and the heart rate.
 Assuming that the distal end of the arterial limb is clamped, the pressure in the line will be determined by the arterial valve which will vary by the resistance to the flow back to the reservoir (see Figure 7).
 If “Pressure Control” is activated, (see 7.10.
-Califia Controls Tab) the resistance of the arterial valve will be regulated to maintain the pressure in this arterial limb equal to the systolic and diastolic arterial blood pressure as displayed on the OR Monitor.
+CALIFIA Controls Tab) the resistance of the arterial valve will be regulated to maintain the pressure in this arterial limb equal to the systolic and diastolic arterial blood pressure as displayed on the OR Monitor.

 Modes of Operation

-The program starts with the opening screen providing at least two major categories of simulation options.
-These can be found under the two uppermost tabs labelled “CPB” and “ECMO” (Figure 8).
+The program opens to a start screen with two main simulation categories, accessible via the top two tabs labeled “CPB” and “ECMO” (Figure 8).

+).